 The Complainant says his decision to enroll in the Program was based, in large part, on the opportunity to be taught by the lead instructor [G].
-G had been an instructor at the Institution for 13 years and the Institution's website showcased his experience with student testimonials and marketing representations: "[G] prepares the most industry ready graduates with an unrivaled 99% job placement rate".
+The Institution's website showcased G's experience with student testimonials and marketing representations: "[G] prepares the most industry ready graduates with an unrivaled 99% job placement rate".
 The Complainant says that G's reputation and industry connections were a major draw for the Program.

 The Complainant started the Program on March 13, 2023.
 During this time, the owner/president [M] and the director [R] of the Institution were successful.
 Part of the Complaint is that the personal issues and tension between M and R, and later, M and G, spilled over into the learning environment.
-More specifically, the Complainant alleges that these internal dynamics contributed to an unsafe and hostile learning environment and led to G's resignation.
+More specifically, the Complainant alleges that these internal dynamics contributed to a toxic learning environment and led to G's resignation.

-The Complainant says the tensions came to a head in May 2023, when M "banned" G from the Institution's Discord server, which was the communication platform used by G to communicate with students.
+The Complainant says the tensions came to a head in May 2023, when M "Kicked out" G from the Institution's Discord server, which was the communication platform used by G to communicate with students.
 On May 16, 2023, the students in the Complainant's cohort [Class 35] wrote a collective email to M requesting an explanation for the removal of G from Discord and noting the negative impact this was having on students: "The current situation has caused collective mental and emotional distress...the cryptic and vague emails, coupled with the timing of policy changes, only serve to heighten our unease and concern...our instructor plays a pivotal role in our academic success and any matter involving them directly affects the curriculum going forward."
 M's response was this was an "...internal issue that has been addressed...it has not impacted delivery of the program in any way."

 On June 14, 2023, M and R had an argument that was overheard by Class 35.
+The Complainant alleges "it felt very unprofessional and created a toxic environment for students".
 The following day, G announced his resignation, effective June 30, 2023.
-The Complainant describes his reaction to the news as follows: